NaruEcho/Record_Radio_Program/USAGE.md

 ## Dynamic URL Creation for Automatic Downloads

-Based on the following `course-json`, URLs are automatically generated for downloading programs:
+Based on the following `content/course-all.json`, URLs are automatically generated for downloading programs:

 ```json
 {